40 Clever Ways to Repurpose Old Kitchen Items

 Cheese Grater Upcycled to make a Flip Calendar

 Old enamel pan lids like these have so much character!
-I snagged these at the flea market to make this beautiful nostalgic flag holder.
-This was a really easy upcycle.
-I just spray-painted the top lid blue (it was a worn-out beige) and decorated the bottom one with permanent vinyl lettering that I cut on my Cricut before bracing them to a wood board.
+I snagged these at the flea market to make this beautiful, nostalgic flag holder.
+This was an easy upcycle.
+I spray-painted the top lid blue (it was a worn-out beige) and decorated the bottom with permanent vinyl lettering that I cut on my Cricut before bracing it to a wood board.

 Photo of two vintage pan lids, blue on top, white with red trim on the bottom.
 U.S. Flag inserted into the two handles.
 Pan Lids repurposed to make a flag holder which is shown hanging on a porch post with blue sky in the background.